nestybox/sysbox-ee/docs/design.md

 namespace user-ID and group-ID mappings to system containers.

-Together, sysbox-fs and sysbox-mgr are the "backends" for sysboxd.
-Communication between the sysboxd components is done via gRPC.
+Together, sysbox-fs and sysbox-mgr are the "backends" for sysbox.
+Communication between the sysbox components is done via gRPC.

 ## Linux Namespace Usage

-Sysboxd always enables all Linux namespaces in the system containers (including the Linux user namespace).
+Sysbox always enables all Linux namespaces in the system containers (including the Linux user namespace).

 This is done to improve isolation of the container from the rest of